sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

-through the inspiring genius of Mozart, and finally to the cultural richness of München, each experience reinforced that successful AI technology requires a holistic approach that considers technical innovation, societal impact, and human values in equal measure.
+through the inspiring genius of Mozart, and finally to the cultural richness of München, each experience reinforced that successful AI technology requires a holistic approach that considers technical innovation, societal impacts, and human values in equal measure.

 <!--div class="img-container">
 <img src="/resource/trips/2024-12 Lyon & Salzburg/u1564158738_Human_human_and_humanPermalink_This_journey_under_58e63589-fa2b-481f-9edf-c139424f73f3_2.png">